PipeWire/pipewire/README.md

 				   the samplerate.
 * `PIPEWIRE_RATE=<num/denom>`      to configure a rate for the graph.
 * `PIPEWIRE_QUANTUM=<num/denom>`   to configure latency as a fraction and a samplerate.
-This function will attempt to change the graph samplerate to `denom` and use the specified `num` as the buffer size.
+This function will force the graph samplerate to `denom` and force the specified `num` as the buffer size.
 * `PIPEWIRE_NODE=<id>`             to request a link to the specified node.
 The id can be a node.name or object.serial of the target node.